-No newly originated floating-rate loan or instrument referenced IBOR from 1 January 2022

-However, the Bank is still in the process of negotiating the replacement rate for IBOR legacy contracts with rates that ceased as at 31 December 2021.
-The IBOR transition working group is working closely with the business teams to amend the contractual terms to replace the IBOR rate.
+No newly originated floating-rate loan or instrument referenced IBOR from 1 January 2022 group is working closely with the business teams to amend the contractual terms to replace the IBOR rate.
 The sections below contain details of all of the financial instruments that the Group holds at 31 December 2022 which reference IBOR and have not yet transitioned to alternative interest rate benchmark.